 4. Bonk Beater

 Place your hands behind your head and gently draw your elbows backward.
-Slowly and gently press your head backwards and resist with your hands for a count of ten and release.
+Slowly and gently press your head backward and resist with your hands for a count of ten and release.
 Breathe freely and forget about bonking.
 Perform 3 times.
 (Do 4 if you really don’t want to bonk on your next ride!)
 Gently massage the back of your neck and head as you relax your stomach region with slow, easy breathing keeping the mind free.

 Do three sets of all 4 exercises after you finish crushing your ride!

 Unfortunately, if you want to cycle on a regular basis you WILL need to take some precautionary measures as stretching is not enough.
-Seeing a Boulder Sports Chiropractor is the best thing you can do to counteract the adverse effects caused from cycling on a regular basis.
+Seeing a Boulder Sports Chiropractor is the best thing you can do to counteract the adverse effects caused by cycling on a regular basis.
 The beauty of Apex Chiropractic is that our advanced technique will actually increase your focus and performance in addition to correcting your posture.
 You will be in good hands here…we just won 3rd place in Best of Boulder out of the 201 chiropractic offices in Boulder County!
 Subscribe to our blog below to be the first to get access to our core and lower body cycling exercise series.
 SHARE this article with your cycling buddies, then give us a call to set up your complimentary consultation.
 720-328-1790